-There is a specific setting in order to ensure that the RØDECaster Pro is set up in a way where you can send/receive audio without any adverse affects, such as echoing.
-It’s known as Enable Mix-Minus.
+There is a specific setting in order to ensure that the RØDECaster Pro is set up in a way where you can send/receive audio without any adverse effects, such as echoing.
+It’s known as USB Mix-minus.

 Use the menu to select: Settings, Advanced, Audio, Processing.
 Then, ensure USB Mix-minus is on.

 Once mix-minus has been setup, configure the audio devices in Cleanfeed to use the correct RØDECaster Pro stereo input and output devices.

 Set your input device by using the gear icon next to your name.
 The correct device required is RODECASTER Pro Stereo

 Select the correct output device to RODECASTER Pro Stereo so you can hear your remote guests on Cleanfeed.
 Change your system output device, or if you have Cleanfeed Pro, you can pick an output device by going to Audio and Playback device.